2003 Toyota Tundra

 Base models are pretty plain, and come only with the regular cab and two-wheel drive.
 Bumpers are painted, and even air conditioning is a $985 option.

-Access Cabs and 4x4 versions start at the SR5 level, with air conditioning, cruise control, AM/FM/cassette stereo, tilt steering, tachometer, chrome bumpers, styled wheels, and other trim upgrades.
+Access Cabs and 4x4s start at the SR5 level, which comes with air conditioning, cruise control, AM/FM/cassette stereo, tilt steering, tachometer, chrome bumpers, styled wheels, and other trim upgrades.

 Limited models are available only with the V8, and only with the Access Cab.
-The Limited's already long list of standard equipment has been upgraded for 2002 to include ABS, daytime running lights, an in-dash CD changer, keyless entry, and an anti-theft system.
+The Limited's long list of standard equipment includes ABS, daytime running lights, an in-dash CD changer, keyless entry, and an anti-theft system.
+New for 2003 are steering-wheel-mounted audio controls and a power sliding rear window.

-Access Cab extended-cab models have four doors.
+Access Cab models have four doors.
 The short rear doors are hinged at the rear and open opposite the front doors.
-We called these suicide doors in the old days, a label manufacturers avoid.
+We called these suicide doors in the old days, a label manufacturers avoid (and rightly so, as modern locks and body structure have eliminated the danger of such a door flying open in the wind).
 The Access Cab's doors will bang into one another if you close the front door before closing the rear door.
-Fortunately, the inside of the rear door is padded, so it isn't a big problem.
-Handles for the rear doors are conveniently located on the outside of the doors, whereas most domestic pickups with extended cabs hind the handles inside the door jams.
-Still, the Tundra's handle design isn't the most comfortable.
+Fortunately, the inside of the rear door is padded, so this isn't a big problem.
+Handles for the rear doors are conveniently located on the outside, whereas most domestic pickups with extended cabs hide the handles inside the door jams.
+Still, the Tundra's handle design isn't the most comfortable to use.

 The pickup bed measures 8 feet with the regular cab, but only 6-feet, 3-inches with the Access Cab.
 That's a few inches inches shorter than the short bed of a Ford F-150 or Chevrolet Silverado.
-Toyota's bed is also a little shallower than Ford's bed.
+Toyota's bed is also a little shallower than Ford's.

-This is a comfortable truck with a friendly interior.
+The Tundra is a comfortable truck with a friendly interior.
 The 60/40 split-bench cloth seats are welcoming and supportive.
 Accessory switches are concentrated in the center cluster for easy operation.
 Instruments are straightforward, with a big tachometer on all but base models.
-A center console box comes with storage space and a pair of good, deep cup holders.
-The latch on the center console on our truck wouldn't stay latched, however, so the lid would flop open whenever the console was flipped up.
-Our truck came with double sun visors with extenders.
+A new center console with four cup holders, dual map pockets and covered storage is shared with the Toyota Sequoia SUV.
+Our truck also came with double sun visors with extenders.

 Access Cab models add interior storage space and the ability to carry two more passengers.
 If those passengers are adults, however, the rear seat is mostly a short-term affair.
-The Tundra does not have nearly as much space in the rear compartment of the extended cab as the Chevrolet, GMC, Ford and Dodge pickups.
-Plus, the Toyota's rear seatback is vertical, causing the occupant to sit bolt upright, which is uncomfortable for traveling any farther than the neighborhood restaurant.
+The Tundra does not have nearly as much space in the rear compartment of its extended cab as do the Ford, Dodge, Chevrolet and GMC pickups.
+Plus, the Toyota's rear seatback is vertical, forcing the occupants to sit bolt upright, which is uncomfortable for traveling any farther than the neighborhood restaurant.

 A far better use for the extended cab is carrying dry cleaning, groceries, briefcases, outdoor gear, or anything else that should be shielded from the elements.
 Unfortunately, the rear seat itself takes up a fair amount of room.
 The seat bottom on the split bench can be flipped up, but the seat doesn't fold completely out of the way, nor can it be easily removed.
 Some of the domestic pickups are set up better for this.

-Whether four-wheel-drive or two-wheel-drive, the Tundra rides as quietly as a luxury sedan; it's certainly the quietest pickup we've ever driven.
+The Tundra rides as quietly as a luxury sedan, whether it's a four-wheel-drive or two-wheel-drive.
+This is the quietest pickup we've ever driven.
 There's very little wind or road noise in the cabin.
 And the ride quality is extremely smooth.

 V8 engines with twin cams and four valves per cylinder are usually associated with imported luxury sports sedans.
 Toyota perfected this design in its Land Cruiser and Lexus luxury vehicles.
 With distributorless ignition and other state-of-the-art features, the 4.7-liter V8 produces nearly 200 foot-pounds of torque at as little as 2000 rpm.
-It's the first V8 in the segment to qualify as a low-emission vehicle, or LEV, by government standards.
+It's the first V8 in the segment to qualify as an ultra low-emission vehicle, or ULEV, by U.S. government standards.

 The automatic transmission is smooth and responsive, communicating well with the engine, and always choosing the appropriate gear.